ChristianAA/cypress-v15-cucumber-example/README.md

 # Results

-Once the execution (only with 'npm run tests') has finished:
+Once the execution (only with 'npm run execution') has finished:

 A cucumber report will be generated in the '/cucumber-results/cucumber.json' file.